Faculty & Staff

 Joshuah Touyz is an Adjunct Professor in the Data Analytics Program.
 Joshuah received his PhD in Statistics from The George Washington University with a focus on applied and theoretical aspects of multivariate spatial statistics.
 His past research includes applications to modeling long-memory weather patterns, algorithmic development for generating high dimensional fields and novel methods for pricing complex financial insurance products.
 Dr. Touyz is a past board member of Data Community DC and founder of Data Education DC.
 He is a data scientist in corporate strategy at Capital One Financial where he manages statistics, machine learning and data engineering projects.

-Marck Vaisman is an Adjunct Professor in the Data Analytics and Math/Stats Masters programs at Georgetown.
-He is a Data Scientist at Booz Allen Hamilton where he designs data-driven solutions to help clients make better business decisions, recognize opportunities, experiment, gain insights, and solve difficult problems using large datasets and a combination of tools.
+Marck Vaisman is an Adjunct Professor in the Data Analytics program at Georgetown where he teaches ANLY502 (Massive Data Analytics) and ANLY503 (Scientific and Analytical Visualization).
+Marck is a Technical Solutions Professional at Microsoft and helps customers adopt the Azure platform and use it for Data Science, Advanced Analytics and Artificial Intelligence workloads.
+Marck designs data-driven computing solutions to help clients make better business decisions, recognize opportunities, experiment, gain insights, and solve difficult problems using large datasets and a combination of tools.
 His expertise lies in making data work for the problem at hand, drawing from experience in multiple industries including Internet, telecommunications, and high tech.
-Marck founded Data Community DC, an organization that promotes Data Science and Analytics practitioners in the Washington DC Metro area.
+Marck is an experienced R programmer and advocate.
+He founded Data Community DC, an organization that promotes Data Science and Analytics practitioners in the Washington DC Metro area.
 He holds a B.S. in Mechanical Engineering from Boston University and an MBA from Vanderbilt University.

 Irina Vayndiner is a Senior Technical Staff at MITRE.
 She received her M.S. in Mathematics and Physics from Moscow University, specializing in space mechanics.
 Irina has 18 years of Industry and Government experience in a variety of projects related to Big Data.
 Irina teaches multiple classes in the area of Information Technology.
 She presented at numerous scientific and technology conferences, has multiple publications, and a patent in the area of database security.